List of submissions to the 80th Academy Awards for Best Foreign Language Film

-This is a list of submissions to the 80th Academy Awards for Best Foreign Language Film.
-The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
-The award is handed out annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
+This is a list of submissions to the 80th Academy Awards for the Best Foreign Language Film.
+The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
+The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

-For the 80th Academy Awards, which were held on February 24, 2008, the Academy invited 95 countries to submit films for the Academy Award for Best Foreign Language Film.
-Sixty-three countries submitted films to the Academy, the highest number of submissions in the history of the award, including Azerbaijan and Ireland, which submitted films for the first time.
-Several of the submissions were subject to controversy.
-The Academy determined that initial submissions from Israel and Taiwan did not meet Academy requirements, and both countries submitted new films as replacements.
-Bolivia's official submission, Los Andes no creen en Dios, did not appear on the Academy's list of accepted submissions.

-Due to a change in the rules made for the 79th Academy Awards, the Academy published a shortlist of nine films on January 15, 2008, prior to the selection of the final five nominees.
-The Academy engendered controversy with its selections, notably the omission of Romania's 4 Months, 3 Weeks and 2 Days, which had won the Palme d'Or at the 2007 Cannes Film Festival, and France's Persepolis, the winner of the Jury Prize at the same Cannes Film Festival.
-After revealing the shortlist, the Academy released a list of nominees on January 22, 2008.
+For the 80th Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 October 2006 and 30 September 2007.
+The deadline for submissions to the Academy was 1 October 2007.
+64 countries submitted films, and 63 were found to be eligible by AMPAS and screened for voters.
+Azerbaijan and Ireland submitted films for the first time.
+After the 9-film shortlist was announced on 15 January 2008, the five nominees were announced on 22 January 2008.

 Austria won the award for the first time with The Counterfeiters by Stefan Ruzowitzky.